entando/entando-docs/vuepress/docs/next/tutorials/create/ms/run-local.md

 ## Start Keycloak and Microservice
 The following steps utilize the ent bundle CLI.

 1. From the project root directory, start up Keycloak.
-Using Docker Compose, this continues to run in the background until you use `ent bundle svc stop keycloak` to end the process.
-You can also view its logs with `ent bundle svc logs keycloak`.
+This uses Docker Compose to run Keycloak in the background until you end the process with `ent bundle svc stop keycloak`.
+You can view the logs with `ent bundle svc logs keycloak`.
 ``` sh
 ent bundle svc start keycloak
 ```
 2. Start up the Spring Boot application `conference-ms`.
-The logs will be shown on the console and you can stop the application with `Ctrl+C`.
-Keep the microservice running while the MFEs are run.
+The logs will display in the console and you can stop the application with `Ctrl+C`.
+Keep the microservice running while the MFEs run.
 ``` sh
 ent bundle run conference-ms
 ```
-To check that it is working, go to `http://localhost:8081/`.
+To check that the MS is working, go to `http://localhost:8081/`.

 >1.
 If you want to reset the conference-ms data, and you selected "H2 with disk-based persistence" during microservice generation, you can delete the target folder, restart the microservice, and the data will be regenerated.
 >2.
-The `service-url` variable is the microservice API URL.
+The `serviceUrl` variable is the microservice API URL.

 ## Start the Micro Frontends
 ### Run the conference-table MFE
 1. From another shell, start the conference-table micro frontend from the project root directory.
-This command runs React in development mode so any changes you make to the source files should be immediately seen in the browser.
+This command runs React in development mode, so any changes you make to the source files should be immediately seen in the browser.
 ``` sh
 ent bundle run conference-table
 ```